KarthikvGithub/Pages-Portfolio/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-For live deployment link, click [here](https://karthik-portfolio-9qtq.onrender.com)# Pages-Portfolio
+For live deployment link, click [here](https://karthikvgithub.github.io/Pages-Portfolio/)